 Markup reviews and ratings with Schema.org

-Schema is a shared markup vocabulary that makes it easier for webmasters to define their content assets and get maximum benefit for their efforts.
-Due to the value this has, search engines have come together to provide a shared collection of Schemas that webmasters can use.
+Schema is a shared markup vocabulary that makes it easier for web admins to define their content assets and maximize their efforts within Google SERPs.
+Due to this value, search engines have come together to provide a shared collection of Schemas that web admins can use.

-You can find the review markup (a review of an item – for example, of a restaurant, movie, or store) here and the aggregate rating markup (the average rating based on multiple ratings or reviews) here.
+Here, you can find the review markup (a review of an item, such as a restaurant, movie, or store) and the aggregate markup (the average rating based on multiple ratings or reviews).

 Utilize Google’s Rich Snippets Markup Helper

 Structured Data Markup Helper shows you how to update your site so that Google can understand the data it contains.
-Once Google understands the data on your site, your data can be presented more attractively and in new ways within the Google SERPs.
+Once Google understands the information on your site, your data can be presented more attractively and in new ways within Google SERPs.

 You can access the Markup Helper here.

 Utilize Google’s Rich Snippets Markup Testing Tool

-This tool from Google helps webmasters test their Rich Snippet implementation.
+This tool from Google helps web admins test their Rich Snippet implementation.
 It provides insights into the validity of the implementation and how the snippet might be displayed in the Google SERPs.

 You can find the Testing Tool here.

 Have a View All Reviews page

 Plan to have a View All Reviews page if you are concerned that there will be many reviews and feel it will impact the UX of the page.
 This will also allow for a review of growth and organization.
 Then, link to the product page from the view all reviews page.

 URL structure could be /product-name/reviews.

 Optimize View All Reviews page

 If you plan to have a View All Reviews page, ensure it’s optimized for traffic acquisition.

 - Simplify the review posting process for the user by not adding too many required steps.

-- Ask for reviews from current users via email shortly after they have purchased a product and again a couple weeks later or once you know they have received the product.
+- Ask for reviews from current users via email shortly after they have purchased a product and again a couple of weeks later or once you know they have received the product.